Person-Centred Planning Isn’t Just a Form — It’s a Conversation

 - Who are the people that matter most, and how do we involve them well?

-Too often, planning jumps straight to services.
+Too often, planning jumps straight to services: hours, rotas, tasks, risk controls.
 But the best plans begin with the person’s language, priorities and rhythms.
-This human start point consistently lifts tender scores across service types — from complex care (where goals must align with risk and clinical governance) to NHS IUC/OOH/primary care interfaces (where safe escalation and choice must coexist).
+This human start point consistently lifts tender scores across service types because it demonstrates maturity and confidence.

 📄 The Plan Is the Product of the Relationship